thesafeerkhan/Journatic/README.md

 ## Important
 1. Journatic uses Local Storage to save created users and journal entries.
 Refreshing the page signs user out.
-2. When creating a new account through Sign-Up.
+2. When creating a new account through Account Sign-Up.
 A strong password consists of
   - At least 1 uppercase character.
   - At least 1 lowercase character.
   - At least 1 digit.